catalyst/moodle-tool_objectfs/README.md

 - Create an Amazon S3 bucket.
 - The AWS Users access policy should mirror the policy listed below.
 - Replace 'bucketname' with the name of your S3 bucket.
+- If you intend to allow deletion of objects in S3, Add 's3:DeleteObject' to the actions below.

 ```json
 {